janschill/cern-solid-code-investigation/report/report.md

 Indico is actively worked on by a team of six developers from CERN.
 Its open-source approach allows external participation.
 It is written in Python and is currently on version 2.7 and plans to move onto Python 3.x soon coupled with the release of Indico 3.0 scheduled to be released at the end of this year.
 Indico version 2.3 was released earlier this year—during the summer of 2020—updating the software with multiple features with the help of the community, the team managing Indico at the United Nations Office at Geneva and funding from IEEE.

-Indico is the candidate for the after this research project followed Master's thesis.
-It is a suitable contender for applying the Solid principles by creating a proof of concept (POC) as it is one of CERN's most reliable applications with a long history of operation.
+Indico is the proof of concept (POC) candidate for the after this research project followed Master's thesis.
+It is a suitable contender for applying the Solid principles as it is one of CERN's most reliable applications with a long history of operation.
-TODO: why this Solid is attractive for CERN.

-- [x] Existing software
-  - [x] AuTH/AuthZ initiatives exist at CERN
-  - [x] Indico
-  - [x] Invenio
-  - [x] Zenodo
-- [ ] Why is CERN interested
-- [x] Existing software
-  - [x] Indico
-  - [x] Why Indico can be PoC
+It does carry any incentives in for example its conference registration module.
+This part is responsible for administering the storage (and other necessary parts) of the given data from the attendee of a conference.
+The host of a conference decides what information is necessary to register.
+The information can go as far as being digital copies of physical identifcations.
+This would be an ideal use-case to apply the Solid principle of decentralized storage on a data pod owned by the attendee.

 ## Review of Solid Specifications
 TODO: Incorporate Sarven's message